CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/statements/operator-statement.md

 - `IsTrue` et `IsFalse`

-## <a name="data-type-restrictions"></a>Restrictions relatives aux types de données
+## <a name="data-type-restrictions"></a>Data Type Restrictions

-Chaque opérateur que vous définissez doit impliquer la classe ou la structure sur laquelle vous le définissez.
-Cela signifie que la classe ou la structure doit apparaître comme type de données des éléments suivants :
+Every operator you define must involve the class or structure on which you define it.
+This means that the class or structure must appear as the data type of the following:

-- Opérande d’un opérateur unaire.
+- The operand of a unary operator.

-- Au moins l’un des opérandes d’un opérateur binaire.
+- At least one of the operands of a binary operator.

-- L’opérande ou le type de retour d’un opérateur de conversion.
+- Either the operand or the return type of a conversion operator.

- Certains opérateurs ont des restrictions de type de données supplémentaires, comme suit :
+ Certain operators have additional data type restrictions, as follows:

-- Si vous définissez les opérateurs `IsTrue` et `IsFalse`, ceux-ci doivent retourner le type `Boolean`.
+- If you define the `IsTrue` and `IsFalse` operators, they must both return the `Boolean` type.

-- Si vous définissez les opérateurs `<<` et `>>`, ils doivent spécifier le type de `Integer` pour le `operandtype` de `operand2`.
+- If you define the `<<` and `>>` operators, they must both specify the `Integer` type for the `operandtype` of `operand2`.

-Le type de retour ne doit pas nécessairement correspondre au type de l’un des opérandes.
-Par exemple, un opérateur de comparaison tel que `=` ou `<>` peut retourner `Boolean` même si aucun des opérandes n’est `Boolean`.
+The return type does not have to correspond to the type of either operand.
+For example, a comparison operator such as `=` or `<>` can return `Boolean` even if neither operand is `Boolean`.

 ## <a name="logical-and-bitwise-operators"></a>Opérateurs de bits et opérateurs logiques

-Les opérateurs `And`, `Or`, `Not` et `Xor` peuvent effectuer des opérations logiques ou au niveau du bit dans Visual Basic.
-Toutefois, si vous définissez l’un de ces opérateurs sur une classe ou une structure, vous pouvez définir uniquement son opération au niveau du bit.
+The `And`, `Or`, `Not`, and `Xor` operators can perform either logical or bitwise operations in Visual Basic.
+However, if you define one of these operators on a class or structure, you can define only its bitwise operation.

-Vous ne pouvez pas définir directement l’opérateur `AndAlso` avec une instruction `Operator`.
-Toutefois, vous pouvez utiliser `AndAlso` si vous avez rempli les conditions suivantes :
+You cannot define the `AndAlso` operator directly with an `Operator` statement.
+However, you can use `AndAlso` if you have fulfilled the following conditions:

-- Vous avez défini `And` sur les mêmes types d’opérande que ceux que vous souhaitez utiliser pour `AndAlso`.
+- You have defined `And` on the same operand types you want to use for `AndAlso`.

-- Votre définition de `And` retourne le même type que la classe ou la structure sur laquelle vous l’avez défini.
+- Your definition of `And` returns the same type as the class or structure on which you have defined it.

-- Vous avez défini l’opérateur `IsFalse` sur la classe ou la structure sur laquelle vous avez défini `And`.
+- You have defined the `IsFalse` operator on the class or structure on which you have defined `And`.

-De même, vous pouvez utiliser `OrElse` si vous avez défini `Or` sur les mêmes opérandes, avec le type de retour de la classe ou de la structure, et que vous avez défini `IsTrue` sur la classe ou la structure.
+Similarly, you can use `OrElse` if you have defined `Or` on the same operands, with the return type of the class or structure, and you have defined `IsTrue` on the class or structure.

 ## <a name="widening-and-narrowing-conversions"></a>Widening and Narrowing Conversions

-Une *conversion étendue* réussit toujours au moment de l’exécution, tandis qu’une *conversion restrictive* peut échouer au moment de l’exécution.
+A *widening conversion* always succeeds at run time, while a *narrowing conversion* can fail at run time.
 Pour plus d’informations, consultez [Widening and Narrowing Conversions](../../../visual-basic/programming-guide/language-features/data-types/widening-and-narrowing-conversions.md).

-Si vous déclarez une procédure de conversion à `Widening`, votre code de procédure ne doit pas générer d’échec.
+If you declare a conversion procedure to be `Widening`, your procedure code must not generate any failures.
 Par conséquent :

-- Elle doit toujours retourner une valeur valide de type `type`.
+- It must always return a valid value of type `type`.

-- Elle doit gérer toutes les exceptions possibles et d’autres conditions d’erreur.
+- It must handle all possible exceptions and other error conditions.

-- Il doit gérer toutes les erreurs renvoyées par les procédures qu’il appelle.
+- It must handle any error returns from any procedures it calls.

-S’il existe une possibilité qu’une procédure de conversion échoue ou qu’elle peut provoquer une exception non gérée, vous devez la déclarer comme étant `Narrowing`.
+If there is any possibility that a conversion procedure might not succeed, or that it might cause an unhandled exception, you must declare it to be `Narrowing`.

 ## <a name="example"></a>Exemple

-L’exemple de code suivant utilise l’instruction `Operator` pour définir le plan d’une structure qui comprend des procédures d’opérateur pour les opérateurs `And`, `Or`, `IsFalse` et `IsTrue`. `And` et `Or` chacun prennent deux opérandes de type `abc` et le type de retour `abc`. `IsFalse` et `IsTrue` prennent chacun un opérande unique de type `abc` et retournent `Boolean`.
-Ces définitions permettent au code appelant d’utiliser `And`, `AndAlso`, `Or` et `OrElse` avec des opérandes de type `abc`.
+The following code example uses the `Operator` statement to define the outline of a structure that includes operator procedures for the `And`, `Or`, `IsFalse`, and `IsTrue` operators. `And` and `Or` each take two operands of type `abc` and return type `abc`. `IsFalse` and `IsTrue` each take a single operand of type `abc` and return `Boolean`.
+These definitions allow the calling code to use `And`, `AndAlso`, `Or`, and `OrElse` with operands of type `abc`.

 [!code-vb[VbVbalrStatements#44](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class1.vb#44)]